 Secret conclaves, weird local campaigns, self-appointed gatekeepers and a complete lack of democracy.
-Carla Roberts takes a look at yet another broad-frontist party in the making
+Carla Roberts takes a look at yet another broad-frontist party in the making we not compare the democratic practice of the communist fusion process to the secret shenanigans currently taking place, which might or might not lead to the launch of the Collective party (which might or might not be called 'Fightback' and might or might not include a certain Jeremy Corbyn in a position of some sort).

 In the last eight months or so, there have been regular Zoom meetings between the groups involved, as well as three real-life 'organising' meetings - the last one was on January 25 in London.
-Around 70 people were in attendance at that one, we hear, and every group involved was allowed to send a maximum of two delegates - ie, there were far more groups present than are currently listed on the Collective website, including, for example, the all-new Revolutionary Communist Party (aka Socialist Appeal) and a number of weird and wonderful local campaigns.
-Judging by a recent editorial in the Morning Star, it looks like the Communist Party of Britain might also jump on board (while not quite giving up its Labourism):
+Around 70 people were in attendance at that one, we hear, and every group involved was allowed to send a maximum of two delegates - ie, there were far more groups present than are currently listed on the Collective website,1 including, for example, the all-new Revolutionary Communist Party (aka Socialist Appeal) and a number of weird and wonderful local campaigns.
+Judging by a recent editorial in the Morning Star2, it looks like the Communist Party of Britain might also jump on board (while not quite giving up its Labourism):